-I found this particular research project to bring together the different disciplines I have previously studied, despite Linguistics and Data Science seeming to be from different worlds.
-By using a quantitative approach, I can tackle the research questions from a different angle and uncover trends that may be otherwise hidden.
+I found this particular research project to combine the different disciplines I have previously studied, and an excellent way to bring novel approaches to parliamentary data.
+By using a quantitative methods, I can tackle the research questions from a different angle and uncover trends that may be otherwise hidden.

-The collaboration with the House of Commons also ensures the research remains current and practical, and will have a real impact in the future.
+The collaboration with the House of Commons also ensures the research remains current and practical, and will have a real impact both in and out of academia.

 What are my plans once I have completed my PhD?